whoismyvoice/whoismyvoice.co/README.md

 ##Stack
 * React
 * Webpack as build system
-* Sass as CSS extension
+* Sass as CSS extension language
 * Babel as compiler & for [react-transform](https://github.com/gaearon/babel-plugin-react-transform)
+* Karma, Mocha and Chai for unit testing and coverage

 ##Setup